Window — Smart UI JavaScript API

 Default value

-<smart-window auto-capitalize='words'></smart-window>
+<smart-window auto-capitalize="words"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let autoCapitalize = window.autoCapitalize;
+const autoCapitalize = el.autoCapitalize;

 Specifies whether the element should automatically expand its height to accommodate vertically overflowing input.

-Note: This setting only applies to MultilinePromptWindow
+Note: This setting only applies to MultilinePromptWindow components.

 Default value